manassaloi/manassaloi.github.io/_posts/2020-03-29-retrospectives.markdown

 ---
 layout: post
-title:  "[RETROSPECTIVES] How to run a Retrospective"
+title:  "[Retrospectives] How to run a Retrospective"
 ---

 - At my current company we do retrospectives at multiple level.
 They are: